Design of Reset Controller in Verilog / VHDL

 Reset Sequencing

 If we have a complex system rather than a simple peripheral, say, a processor-subsystem or an SoC.
 Different modules—Processor, Interconnect/Bus structures, Peripherals—may require their resets to be asserted together, but may have to be sequenced properly while de-asserting.
-The polarities of resets maybe different as well.
+In such systems, the reset may need to be remained held until all the clocks are up.
+A classic example is show below, where the reset to a system is held asserted until the PLL is locked and the clock is stable.

-Keeping in mind the above requirements, we reach at the following specifications for Reset Controller v1.0:
+Keeping in mind the above requirements, we reach at the following specifications for Reset Controller v1.1:

-• Supports asynchronous reset input which is synchronized to clock.
+• Supports auxiliary reset at input which is ORed with the primary reset input.

 Designing the IP Architecture